MSRConnections/Azure-training-course/Content/HPC/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

     _Finding the public DNS name for the master SLURM Node_

 1. If you closed the terminal window you opened in [Exercise 4](#Exercise4), open another one and navigate to the directory containing the scripts you modified in the same exercise.
 Before you do a secure copy, you want to check that you can Secure Shell (ssh) into the master node.
-In your terminal window, enter the following command to initiate an ssh connection, replacing **<master DNS\>** with the DNS name on the clipboard, and replacing **<admin user\>** with the admin user you set up in the ADMINUSERNAME field of the deployment template in [Exercise 2](#Exercise2).
+In your terminal window, enter the following command to initiate an ssh connection, replacing **_masterDNS_** with the DNS name on the clipboard, and replacing **_adminuser_** with the admin user you set up in the ADMINUSERNAME field of the deployment template in [Exercise 2](#Exercise2).

     <pre>
-    ssh -l &lt;admin user&gt; &lt;master DNS&gt;
+    ssh -l <i>adminuser</i> <i>masterDNS</i>
     </pre>

 	After pressing Enter, and after entering your ADMINPASSWORD from [Exercise 2](#Exercise2), you should see something similar to the following: